Ninja-Squad/ninja-squad.github.com/_posts/2018-12-21-what-is-new-angular-7.2.md

     const navigation = this.router.getCurrentNavigation();
     this.orderId = navigation.extras.state ? navigation.extras.state.orderId : 0;

-### New option for runGuardAndResolvers
+### New options for runGuardAndResolvers

-This is not a left over copy/paste from the [7.1 article](/2018/11/22/what-is-new-angular-7.1): there is another new option for `runGuardsAndResolvers` in 7.2!
+This is not a left over copy/paste from the [7.1 article](/2018/11/22/what-is-new-angular-7.1): there are other new options for `runGuardsAndResolvers` in 7.2!

 `runGuardsAndResolvers` is one of the configuration options for a route, allowing to define when the guards and the resolvers will be run for this route.